TO LISTEN, CLICK PLAY

-Not only does it waste water and drive your monthly utility bill higher, it can easily cause your system to run dry and prematurely burn out.
+Not only does it waste water and drive your monthly utility bill higher, but it can also easily cause your system to run dry and prematurely burn out.

 Drain and Suction Leaks

-If your skimmer is not making a gasping noise and you are seeing a large amount of air bubbles springing up from the bottom, chances are it’s a main drain or suction line leak.
+If your skimmer is not making a gasping noise and you are seeing a large number of air bubbles springing up from the bottom, chances are it’s the main drain or suction line leak.